Why Brands Migrate from WooCommerce to Shopify

 - Purchase history preservation: Customers can see and reference past orders in their Shopify account

-- Customer accounts: Existing customers are invited to activate their Shopify account—no force password reset that creates friction
+- Customer accounts: Existing customers are invited to activate their Shopify account.
+No force password reset that creates friction

 SEO preservation

-- 301 redirect mapping: Every WooCommerce URL mapped to its Shopify equivalent—no 404s that destroy ranking and break inbound links
+- 301 redirect mapping: Every WooCommerce URL mapped to its Shopify equivalent.
+No 404s that destroy ranking and break inbound links

 - Metadata carried over: Title tags, meta descriptions, and canonical URLs preserved and reviewed during migration